Eve Riskin, Academic Affairs

 The College offers three basic programs leading to Bachelor of Science degrees:

 Departmental Major: This program leads to a Bachelor of Science degree in a designated field of engineering (e.g., Bachelor of Science in Civil Engineering).
 It is designed for students who intend to practice as professional engineers in a standard branch of engineering or who plan to undertake graduate study in that field.
 The curricula for these degrees are accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: (410) 347-7700.
 Accreditation requirements stipulate certain course-distribution requirements for the undergraduate degree.
 A description of how each of the accredited baccalaureate programs meets the ABET requirements is available from the department office and from the College office.
 Accredited four-year curricula leading to baccalaureate degrees are offered in aeronautics and astronautics, bioengineering, chemical, civil and environmental, computer, electrical, industrial and systems, mechanical, materials science and engineering, and bioresource science and engineering (formerly paper science and engineering).
-(The bioresource science and engineering major is offered in the School of Forest Resources and is a joint program with the School of Forest Resources and the College of Engineering.)
+(The bioresource science and engineering major is offered in the School of Environmental and Forest Sciences and is a joint program with the School of Environmental and Forest Sciences and the College of Engineering.)

 The following programs in the College of Engineering are accredited by the Engineering Accreditation Commission of ABET: